 She expressed eagerness about her new position, saying that one of the attractions to her about Waldorf is that it teaches the best thinking is not always “inside the box.”

-The Mountain Song website includes the following about Rudolf Steiner, who was a leading founder of Waldorf education in the earlier 20th century.
+The Mountain Song website includes the following about Rudolf Steiner, who was a leading founder of Waldorf education.
 “Steiner felt that children needed a balanced development of their capacities to be prepared as adults to contribute to cultural renewal, instead of to the ongoing dehumanization of society.
 His aim wasn't to inculcate in children any particular viewpoint or ideology, but rather to make them so healthy, strong, and inwardly free that they would become a kind of tonic for society as a whole.”

 In her post-graduate studies, Ford did not initially focus on Waldorf, but she's had recent exposure, working as a consultant at Mountain Song last semester while gaining her final credits toward a PhD in educational leadershp.
 When the director's position was advertised, she applied.
 “I felt my skill set and knowledge base could help,” she said.